LUNsyst/dl4/README.md

 		** explore them,
 		** enter into explored folder via Linux terminal
 		** type: make
-		   in the folrder dl4.3 should appear dl4.3 binary file, which You can run
+		   in the folder dl4.3 should appear dl4.3 binary file, which You can run
 Run the program dl4.3 for Linux:
     * in terminal type: ./dl4.3
-	* or: ./<path to binary file dl4.3>/dl4.3
+	* or: ./(path to binary file dl4.3)/dl4.3

 Construction of the input file:
 	* File should not contain chars of the alphabet, ect. except integers (example: 4) and floating point numbers (example: 0.4).